A Time of Paradox

 Confessions are heard each Saturday at 4:00 PM, or by appointment.

-FISH Donation in the Big Blue Barrel for January is Canned Soup
+Donation in the Big Blue Barrel for March is Dry Cereal

 The stock of food is low at the FISH food pantry.
-Please continue your generous donations and help to feed your neighbors.
+Please continue to be generous.

 March 26, 2015

 March 03, 2015

 Our Parishioners on the Honor Roll

 Register for Youth Faith Formation